-Beniya Mukayu is perched on the hillside of Yakushiyama - Healing Buddha’s Mountain regarded as a sacred place of Hakusan Mountain worship.
-There used to be a historic Yakuoin Temple where monks studied Buddhist scriptures.
-At the same time, it was a sacred place for healing, where the monks cured people by providing hot spring baths and preparing medicinal herbs.
-In accordance with the history, we provide the Library to study or read books, the big communal bath to enjoy hot spring, a serene space named Horin like temple and Spa Entei to offer modernized healing treatment using hot spring water and medicinal herbs.
+Beniya Mukayu is located on the hillside of Yakushiyama - Healing Buddha’s Mountain - regarded as a sacred place of Hakusan Mountain worship.
+On the same premises, there used to be a Yakuoin Temple where monks studied Buddhist scriptures and healed people with hot spring baths and medicinal herbs.
+As a homage to local history, Beniya Mukayu provides three Libraries to study or read books, two communal baths to enjoy the hot springs, and the Spa Entei offers modernized healing treatments based on hot spring water and medicinal herbs.

-The sacred 300-year-old Akamatsu Red Pine tree is the symbol tree of the natural garden.
-Large trees such as mountain cherry trees, weeping cherry trees, maple trees, camellia trees and many others spread their branches freely, reflecting to the audiences the passage of the seasons.
-One of the pleasures of the garden walk is admiring the variety of mosses at your feet.
-There is also a tea room "Eirakuan" related to Eiraku Wazen.
+The sacred 300 year-old Akamatsu Red Pine tree is the symbol tree of the Forest Garden.
+Large trees such as mountain cherry, maples, Japanese camellias and many other trees spread their branches freely, reflecting the changing seasons.
+One of the pleasures of the Forest Garden is to admire the variety of mosses thriving there.

 Spa Entei and Tsukubai “Ho-sun”

 A large, round, black pool and the artwork TSUKUBAI "Ho-sun" by Kenya Hara are in front of the Spa Entei.
 The artwork was installed at Beniya Mukayu after being exhibited at the 21st Century Museum of Contemporary Art, Kanazawa in 2005.

 Spa Entei and its signature treatments were inspired by Yakushiyama - Healing Buddha’s Mountain - where local monks healed people using hot spring water and medicinal herbs.